ivarvani/belly-button-challenge/README.md

       console.log(data);
   ```

-### Step 2 Create a horizontal bar chart with a dropdown menu
+### Step 2 Created a horizontal bar chart with a dropdown menu
   * Displayed the top 10 OTUs found in that individual.<br/>

-### Step 3 Create a bubble chart that displays each sample
+### Step 3 Created a bubble chart that displays each sample

   * Used `otu_ids` for the x values.<br/>